JD-The-65th/fancy-fountain/README.md

 # Usability

-This project is approximately 94% complete.
-It contains support for nearly all fountain features, with the exception of Emphasis Markings.
+This project is approximately 98% complete.
+It contains support for nearly all fountain features, with the exception of Emphasis Markings on Dual Dialogue specifically.

 # Development